Accepting PhD StudentsThis faculty member is NOT currently accepting Ph.D. students

-Dr. Ana Ndumu, Assistant Professor at the University of Maryland College of Information Studies, is a champion of social justice.
-She comes to the college with over 13 years of academic library and college instruction experience.
-Seeking to understand the cross between social identity and information behavior, her research examines the ways in which cultural perceptions are shaped (often erroneously) by available information, but can be transformed through better information access.
-Dr. Ndumu specializes in the intersection of Black identity, libraries, demography, and social inclusion.
-Her recent work explores the information worlds of African, Afro-Caribbean, and Afro-Latinx immigrants living in the U.S. She also examines the contributions of historically Black colleges and universities (HBCUs) as it relates to library and information science (LIS) education.
+Assistant Professor Ana Ndumu focuses on the cross between social identity and information behavior, particularly the ways in which accessible and adequate information strengthens marginalized communities.
+Dr. Ndumu explores the intersection of libraries, demography, and social inclusion.
+Her recent works examine the information worlds of African, Afro-Caribbean, and Afro-Latinx immigrants living in the U.S. She also researches the contributions of historically Black colleges and universities (HBCUs) to library and information science (LIS) education.

 CURRENT RESEARCH INTERESTS